Marianne von Edmund: Reception

-Marianne ranked ninth among female characters on a Famitsu poll of Japanese readers.
+Marianne has been generally positively received.
+She ranked ninth among female characters on a Famitsu poll of Japanese readers.
 Kotaku writer Gita Jackson discussed how she approached Marianne in order to help her open up, initially perceiving her as someone suffering from a lack of confidence.
 However, she recognized that there was more to her than a lack of confidence, discussing how the exploration of her trauma and how it informs her actions helped them in her own healing journey.
 She related to Marianne's self-loathing and shame, discussing a scene where Claude helped Marianne come to terms with the burden she shoulders by relating to her struggles with being seen as a monster.
 GamesRadar+ writer Heather Wald noted that early on, she was drawn to Marianne due to her shy demeanor, as well as the fact that one of her dislikes was 'herself'.
-Wald felt was relatable, motivating her to help Marianne, including by surrounding her with others to be her friends.
+Wald felt she was relatable, motivating her to help Marianne, including by surrounding her with others to be her friends.
 While she noted that all characters have their own burdens to bear, she continued to fixate on Marianne, finding her character growth especially meaningful.
 She praised her timeskip design, finding her unrecognizable in it, and feeling it showed a brighter Marianne.
 Wald discussed how Marianne's self-perception as a monster caused her to develop an understandable lack of self worth.
 She felt happy to see Marianne progress, noting how participating in Marianne's journey helped her own journey towards liking herself.

 The Mary Sue writer Madeline Carpou expressed adoration for the character, stating that she "easily wins the player's heart" and appreciating that Three Hopes gave Marianne a support conversation with Bernadetta von Varley.
 She felt worried that the conversation would be "needlessly uncomfortable," but loved that they practiced socializing together, questioning whether there was shipping potential between them.
 She also appreciated that Marianne got a support conversation with Ingrid, whom she felt ambivalent about until this scene, stating that Marianne "deserved all the love she got in this game."
 Fanbyte writer LB hunktears enjoyed both the relationships between Marianne and Dimitri, as well as Marianne and Hilda.
 They thought that Marianne and Dimitri bonding over shared self-hatred with monstrous dark sides was an unhealthy basis for a relationship, but an interesting one; and that Marianne and Hilda could make an endearing couple.
 Gayming Mag writer Aimee Hart noted that the ship between Marianne and Hilda was a popular female-female ship on fanfiction website Archive of Our Own.